kirteshdudawat/Java-DownloadManager/README.md

 com.kirtesh.downloadmanager.utils:
  Would contain all Utility methods that would be used across multiple services.
 Eg. Checking if String object is empty or not.

-Dependencies in project (Defined in POM):
+Dependencies in project (Defined in POM.xml):
  1. log4j : For Logging purpose
  2. nurkiewicz.asyncretry : For implementation of Retryable Executor for Downloading files.
  3. jcraft.jsch : For downloading SFTP protocol based file.
  4. JUnit4 : For testing purpose.

 The Project has proper documentation and and taking a Java Doc would provide proper insights of project.